celian-hamon/celian-hamon/README.md

 - 👀 I’m interested in back and front end
 - 🌱 I’m actively learning golang and java
-- 🚸 Working for for Engie IT
+- 🚸 Working on backend for Engie IT

 <br />